Patronics/ChatGPTOpenAIExperiments/README.md

 # ChatGPTOpenAIExperiments

+## A digital archaelogy project, cataloguing software that never existed, aside from in the imagination of ChatGPT

-Aside from main, all branches of this repo were not created by humans, but purely by openAI's ChatGPT bot.
+Aside from main, all branches of this repo were not created by humans, but purely by [openAI's ChatGPT bot](https://chat.openai.com/chat).

 To create your own variations, go to [chat.openai.com](chat.openai.com), log in, and give the bot these instructions: